Sigmapitech/area/README.md

 ### Installation

-- **Step 1**: Connect your phone with your laptop via a cable
-- **Step 2**: docker build -t test -f android/Dockerfile . && docker run test:latest
-- **Step 3**: Go to your browser -> connect to http://localhost:8081/ to be at the web interface
-- **Step 4**: Connect to http://localhost:8081/client.apk to download the mobile app

 #### Mobile installation

 - **Step 1**: Go to front/android and create a \`gradle.properties\` file.
 Fill it with those informations: